Magwar/GalaxiaKicks/README.md

 # GalaxiaKicks
-A website for Galaxia Kicks, a retail &amp; wholesale entity in kenya
+A website for Galaxia Kicks, a retail and wholesale entity in kenya